VentWorld Case Studies

 Lakeland Community College, Kirtland, OH

 Contents (click to jump directly to that section, or scroll down to read the case)

-What might have caused the episode?
 Do you think the staff recognized and managed the case appropriately?
 Post your thoughts or ask other questions related to this case.